MrHassanMurtaza/image-conversion-and-rekognition-lambda/README.md

 - Please run the migrations for mysql database.
 You'll find migrations in repository root folder.

 ### Environment Variables
 - Setup environment variables in Lambda.
-You'll find their names in the ```enviornment``` root file.
+You'll find their names in the ```Enviornment``` root file.

 ### License
 IDC.
 You can use it the way you want.